-We’re all familiar with the effects that social distancing, self-quarantine, and canceled classes are having on our day to day life.
-That’s why we’ve made it our mission to help ease the stress and boredom by offering fun activities and virtual educational opportunities for learners of all ages.
-We’ll be posting information about all of our favorite, free and educational activities and lessons, plus some great external resources.
-We’re working hard to build more resources, and will be adding to our #AtHomeWithAPH resources page on a regular basis (be sure to bookmark it).
+We’re all familiar with the effects that social distancing, self-quarantine, and canceled in-person services are having on our day-to-day lives.
+That’s why we’ve made it our mission to help ease the stress and boredom by offering fun activities, and virtual resources and educational opportunities for all ages.
+We’ll be posting information about all of our favorite educational activities, lessons, and tools along with some great external resources.
+Plus, all of them are free!
+We’re working hard to build more resources, and will be adding to our #AtHomeWithAPH resources page on a regular basis (be sure to bookmark it)

 APH Activities and Resources

-We’re putting together a list of APH activities for you to do at home including experiments, lessons, and art!
+We’re putting together a list of APH activities for you to do at home including readings, lessons, and fun app suggestions!

 Access the APH File Repository